 As we round the corner of another crazy year in the markets, Dennis Gartman popped his head up recently and called for a bear market and it shot up several points.
 Oddly enough it was the end of 2019 marked a historic end to a tumultuous time.
 The Gartman Letter may be over, but Dennis Gartman, editor, and publisher, called the top of the stock market when his last letter told readers to sell.

 Unfortunately, 2019 marks the end of the daily publication of The Gartman Letter, a newsletter that has been going on daily for 30 years.
 Gartman has had many fans and about an equal amount of haters.
 Personally, I have thought he was wrong more than right, but that happens a lot when you try to call global capital markets.
 One of his biggest fails was on bitcoin when bitcoin was less than $5k, but so did most of the investing world.

 The last Gartman Letter was published on the last day of 2019 by the almost 70-year-old “world-renowned commodity guru” Dennis Gartman.
+As mentioned above his calling of commodity markets has been a bit mixed.
 He was frequently quoted on Bloomberg, CNBC Marketwatch, and other popular shows for his equity research and commodity analysis.

 The market analyst has decided to shift from waking up at 1 AM and talking about the changes (or lack thereof) in the market, and instead has decided to pivot “to a totally different and much less rigorous life… perhaps producing a biweekly commentary and a podcast or two each week as we deem it necessary.”